 After becoming peer educators we are aware of the nutritional values of different food.
-We also learnt about what to feed our children at different ages, which we did not know before.
+We also learned about what to feed our children at different ages, which we did not know before.
 A woman both works and takes care of her household, so she needs nutritious food.
-Women workers should make their husbands realize that women also need nutritious food to have a healthy life.
+Women workers should make their husbands realise that women also need nutritious food to have a healthy life.

 Photo © BSR